cjennison/penguin-planner/README.md

 ### `npm start`

 Runs the app in the development mode.\
+Create a new OverlayPlugin Overlay and select Custom.

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Add [http://localhost:3000](http://localhost:3000) to the URL for the Overlay to view it in ACT.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+The application does not remove event listeners on subsequent hot reloads.
+Reloading the OverlayPlugin is the best way to be sure that changes are loaded correctly.

 ### `npm test`